 Starting off afternoon tea with a glass of bubbly whether it be a glass of champagne, a champagne cocktail or a mimosa is one of my favorite ways to begin.
 If I am offered a glass before the tea service, I always upgrade my experience in the form champagne!
 It is a divine way to start the ritual of afternoon tea. 🥂

 Not all locations will have the option for a glass of bubbles prior to tea.
-Most places that offer a glass of champers will be at a more expensive location such as The Plaza in NYC, Waldorf Astoria, The Balmoral in Edinburgh or The Four Seasons.
+Most places that offer a glass will be at a more expensive location such as The Plaza in NYC, Waldorf Astoria, The Balmoral in Edinburgh or The Four Seasons.

 Serving of the Tea